 The workshop will draw together scholars of the environment and urban experience from interdisciplinary backgrounds.
 Building on strong traditions of political ecology research, it will outline a research agenda for urban environments in East Asia, Southeast Asia, South Asia, and the Middle East, regions that are deeply connected historically and interlinked in the present through urban ecological processes and circuits of labor, capital, and information.

-For additional details please visit the main Conference page.
+For additional details and application guidelines, please visit the main Conference page.